 Platelets come from the bone marrow where a large (actually gigantic relative to the red and white blood cell precursors) cell called a megakaryocyte spits off little active pieces of itself.
-These pieces are platelets, ready to enter the circulation where they will live for an average of 8 to 12 days in a dog or 6 to 8 days in a human before a bleeding capillary calls them to their destiny.
-At any given time some 200,000 to 500,000 platelets are on patrol in circulatory system, though only about 20,000 to 50,000 are considered the bare minimum to prevent spontaneous bruising and bleeding.
+These pieces are platelets, ready to enter circulation where they will live for an average of 8 to 12 days in a dog or 6 to 8 days in a human before a bleeding capillary calls them to their destiny.
+At any given time some 200,000 to 500,000 platelets are on patrol in the circulatory system, though only about 20,000 to 50,000 are considered the bare minimum to prevent spontaneous bruising and bleeding.
 About one-third of the circulating platelets are stored in the spleen, like boats in a harbor, ready to mobilize if necessary.
 When platelets become too old to be useful, the spleen has cells called phagocytes that essentially eat old cells and recycle their inner materials.

 Immune-Mediated Platelet Destruction

 For reasons unknown, platelets can be mistaken by the immune system for invaders.
 When this happens, antibodies coat the platelets and the spleen’s phagocytes (a type of cell that absorbs other cells) remove them in numbers up to 10 times greater than the normal platelet removal rate.
-In the normal situation, old platelets are removed in the liver, an interaction which generates a message to the bone marrow megakaryocytic (bone marrow cells that produce platelets) to make more platelets.
-In immune-mediated disease, the platelet removal venue switches to the spleen and the interaction is different; the megakaryocytic in the marrow may or may not be stimulated properly.
+In a normal situation, old platelets are removed in the liver, an interaction that generates a message to the bone marrow megakaryocytic (bone marrow cells that produce platelets) to make more platelets.
+In immune-mediated disease, the platelet removal venue switches to the spleen, and the interaction is different; the megakaryocytic in the marrow may or may not be stimulated properly.

 If the marrow successfully receives the message to make more platelets, the megakaryocytes respond by getting larger and growing in numbers so that they may increase their platelet production.
 The platelets produced under these circumstances tend to be larger and more effective than normal platelets and are called stress platelets.
-The bone marrow attempts to overcome the accelerated platelet destruction rate by stepping up production; unfortunately, with immune-mediated destruction occurring, a platelet can expect to survive only one day or less in the circulation instead of its normal 8 to 12 days.
-If antibody levels are high, a platelet may survive only minutes or hours after its release from the bone marrow and, making matters worse, the antibody-coated platelets still circulating do not function normally.
+The bone marrow attempts to overcome the accelerated platelet destruction rate by stepping up production; unfortunately, with immune-mediated destruction occurring, a platelet can expect to survive only one day or less in circulation instead of its normal 8 to 12 days.
+If antibody levels are high, a platelet may survive only minutes or hours after its release from the bone marrow, and making matters worse, the antibody-coated platelets still circulating do not function normally.
 This is balanced by the especially effective stress platelets entering the scene so that overall it is hard to predict how the balance will work out in a given patient.
 Making matters worse, sometimes the bone marrow simply does not receive the message to make more platelets.

 What Would Cause the Immune System to get so Confused?